Schatzie has bachelor's degrees in animal science and English and a master's in education.

 In these experiments, Pavlov worked with dogs that, like most, salivated naturally in the presence of food.
-Because this respone is innate, the animals were displaying an unconditioned response (salivation) to an unconditioned stimulus (food).
+Because this response is innate, the animals displayed an unconditioned response (salivation) to an unconditioned stimulus (food).
 Pavlov then, for the sake of experimentation, began to produce a metronome sound at the time of each feeding.
 Eventually, the dogs started to drool after hearing it and in anticipation of food, even when none was present.

-At the end of his experiments, Pavlov was able to condition, or teach, these dogs to salivate in unnatural situations (after hearing a sound) to stimuli which would normally not ellicit that response (sound).
-In essence, Pavlov had transformed salivation into a conditioned behavior and the metronome had become a conditioned stimulus.
+At the end of his experiments, Pavlov was able to condition, or teach, these dogs to salivate in unnatural situations (after hearing a sound) to stimuli which would normally not elicit that response (sound).
+In essence, Pavlov had transformed salivation into a conditioned behavior, and the metronome had become a conditioned stimulus.

 Pavlov further discovered that conditioned behaviors of this type would disappear if they failed to deliver the expected outcome; for example, if the metronome was sounded repeatedly and no food was presented, dogs would eventually stop associating the two and their drooling response to the sound would vanish.

-Edward Thorndike came up with the concept of intrumental conditioning and, like Pavlov, reached his main conclusions using data gained through animal-based experimentation.
+Edward Thorndike came up with the concept of instrumental conditioning and, like Pavlov, reached his main conclusions using data from animal-based experimentation.

 This meant, first of all, that the cats remembered which behavior was necessary to escape and get the reward of food.
 If they had not, it would take approximately the same time for them to refigure it out and there would not be the trend of a continually faster escape.
 Secondly, they were clearly able to recognize their current situation (being placed in the puzzle box) was identical to the last time they were placed inside of the puzzle box, and therefore that the same successful behavior used before would achieve the same end result the next time around: freedom and a feast.

 B.F.
-Skinner developed the behavorist theory of operant conditioning.
-Contrary to the theories of both Watson and Pavlov, Skinner believed that it wasn't what comes before a behavior that influences it, but rather what comes directly after it.
+Skinner developed the behaviorist theory of operant conditioning.
+Contrary to the theories of both Watson and Pavlov, Skinner believed that it wasn't what comes before a behavior that influences it but rather what comes directly after it.

-In operant conditioning behaviors are manipulated when they are followed by either positive or negative reinforcement.
+In operant conditioning, behaviors are manipulated when either positive or negative reinforcement follows them.
 Positive reinforcement increases desired behaviors by following them with rewards.
 For example, if rat food is dispensed every time a rat pushes a pedal, it will repeatedly push that same pedal to get more edible treats.
 The action of pushing the pedal, the desired behavior, has been reinforced with food.

-Skinner also showed that behaviors can be altered through punishment or extinction.
+Skinner also showed that behaviors could be altered through punishment or extinction.
 Punishing behaviors after they occur discourages them from being later repeated.
-For example, if a rat was jolted with electricity when it pressed a pedal, it would begin to avoid touching it, avoiding performing the undesireable behavior.
+For example, if a rat were jolted with electricity when it pressed a pedal, it would begin to avoid touching it, avoiding performing the undesirable behavior.

-Extinction is when behaviors that were previously reinforced are later uninforced, rendering the behaviors inconsequential and causing them to decrease in frequency over time.
-If the rat that had been trained to push a pedal for food ceased receiving food for pressing it, eventually it would press it less and less often.
+Extinction is when previously reinforced behaviors are later unenforced, rendering the behaviors inconsequential and causing them to decrease in frequency over time.
+If the rat that had been trained to push a pedal for food ceased receiving food for pressing it, eventually, it would press it less and less often.
 In time, after it has become thoroughly discouraged by the lack of dispensed rat treats, it may stop pressing it altogether.

 If the rat that was zapped with electricity stopped being zapped, it would also push the pedal to stop the voltage less frequently, as its reason for doing so would be gone.
 Extinction is the discontinuation of behaviors that had been encouraged by either negative or positive reinforcement.